 His Academic Career

 Much of Thorne’s research has been focused on gravitation physics and relativistic astrophysics in general and he placed special focus on gravity, space, and time.
-However, he really is quite best-known for his theory that wormholes found in space can be used for time travel.
+However, he is best-known for his theory that wormholes found in space can be used for time travel.
 This idea is quite controversial but has captured the imaginations of people nevertheless.

 On LIGO and Gravitational Waves